 To develop employable students, while encouraging life-long learning programs that meet industry skill standards for high-demand computer science careers.

-Students may earn an Associate in Applied Arts and Sciences Degree in each of three key areas of Computer Science: Digital Design, Software Design, or Networking.
+Students may earn an Associate in Applied Sciences Degree in each of three key areas of Computer Science: Digital Design, Software Design, or Networking.

 Students may also earn an Associate in Science Degree-Option II (90 credits) which is designed to prepare students for upper division study in computer science.
 Please consult with an advisor at WWCC and your intended transfer institution to determine an appropriate education plan.